Protecting AWS Access with SGNL

 SGNL - Generate Token

-4. On the next screen, copy the token - this will be used by Okta to make access requests to SGNL using the SGNL Access Service API
+4. On the next screen, copy the token - this will be used by your Identity Provider to make access requests to SGNL using the SGNL Access Service API

 Note: The value of this token is not available again after this screen, so ensure you securely store it for steps later in this guide